Uploaded image for project: 'RHEL'

 • Hide

-.The default value for the `DefaultLimitCore` `systemd` configuration option is now set to `unlimited:unlimited`
+.The default value for the `DefaultLimitCore` option in `systemd` has been changed to `unlimited:unlimited`

 NOTE: The crash dumps stored by `systemd-coredump` are removed after 14 days if not used.